lzero1115/Truss-Simulation/README.md

 # Truss Structure Simulation

-This Python project provides the mechanical simulation of a grid truss structure, which solves **$mathit\{Kd = f}$** and supports 6 DoFs for each node, including stretching, torsion, and bending.
+This Python project provides the mechanical simulation of a grid truss structure, which solves **$mathit/{Kd = f}$** and supports 6 DoFs for each node, including stretching, torsion, and bending.

 ## Setup and Configuration